Longton railway station

-Longton railway station is a railway station in England at Longton, Stoke-on-Trent.
-The station is served by trains on the Crewe to Derby Line which is also a community rail line known as the North Staffordshire line.
-The station is owned by Network Rail and managed by East Midlands Railway.
-The full range of tickets for travel are purchased from the guard on the train at no extra cost.
+Longton railway station serves the town of Longton, in Stoke-on-Trent, Staffordshire, England.
+It is served by trains on the Crewe to Derby Line, which is also a community rail line known as the North Staffordshire line.
+The station is owned by Network Rail and managed by East Midlands Railway, which also operates all services.

 History

 The station was opened on 7 August 1848 by the North Staffordshire Railway.
 It is located on an embankment opposite the town hall and next to a cantilever bridge, which is a local landmark.
 A ticket office is located in a walkway underneath the station but has been locked out of use since the early 1990s.

 In 2003 a new bus station was built adjacent to the railway station and named Longton Transport Interchange.
 Nearby, new commercial premises have been built, including a large Tesco Extra supermarket.

 To the west of the station is Foley Crossing signal box.